 There have been times over the years that I have tried to fit in with my “normal” counterparts in far-off lands.
 Whenever any of our children have married and we’ve traveled to be at the wedding, I’ve done my best to scrub up and look the part as either the mother of the bride or groom.
 Everyone knows that no matter how nice a dress I might wear or how good the salon has made my hair look for the day, my missionary side lurks close to the surface.

-My feet will ache in my beautiful high-heeled shoes that will be tossed to the back of my closet, never to be worn again.
+My feet will ache in my beautiful high-heeled shoes that will soon be tossed to the back of my closet, never to be worn again.

 I will forget to freshen up my (years old) lipstick, unlike everyone else.

 My nails will probably be unmanicured because I likely didn’t think about getting them done.
 Fun fact: We had family pictures done years ago and the photographer had me stand behind my husband and put my arms around him – showing off my very undone nails. 😅

 And I don’t know how to dance.
 I will awkwardly make my way to mingle with everyone else on the dance floor, shrinking in embarrassment at my sad moves.